Ahead of the Spring Statement on Wednesday (13 March) we examine how the economy and public finances are performing.

 The Library’s Spring Statement 2019: Background briefing discusses the economic situation and public finances in more detail.

-Matt Keep is a Senior Library Clerk specialising in the public finances and Daniel Harari is a Senior Library Clerk specialising in UK and international economies at the House of Commons Library.
+About the author: Matt Keep is a Senior Library Clerk specialising in the public finances and Daniel Harari is a Senior Library Clerk specialising in UK and international economies at the House of Commons Library.